mihanizator/developer-site/config-1_x_0.md

 It is often required that the server just responds with the predefined static-response.

-Static responses may be defined in parameters, client or project config or just defined in the place where they are required.
+Static responses may be defined in parameters, client- or project- config, or just inlined in the place where they are required.

 Example: